-- changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the System, the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy; - credit, interest rate and liquidity risk inherent in our lending activities; - changes in our assumptions for determining the allowance for loan losses, other than temporary impairment and fair value measurements; and - industry outlooks for agricultural conditions.
+- changes in U.S. government support of the agricultural industry and the System as a government-sponsored enterprise, as well as investor and rating agency reactions to events involving the System, the U.S. government, other government-sponsored enterprises and other financial institutions; - actions taken by the Federal Reserve System in implementing monetary policy; - credit, interest rate and liquidity risk inherent in our lending activities; - the replacement of LIBOR and the implementation of Secured Overnight Financing Rate (SOFR) or another benchmark interest rate: - changes in our assumptions for determining the allowance for loan losses, other than temporary impairment and fair value measurements; and - industry outlooks for agricultural conditions.